 Bachelor of Science in Education Degree: Majors - Early Childhood/Elementary, Elementary, K-12 Special Education.

-Statement of Mission and Purpose for the Degree Completion & Fully Online Program
+Mission of the Degree Completion & Fully Online Program

-The mission of the Degree Completion & Fully Online Program is to provide an excellent education that is accessible, innovative, and offered in a distinctively Christian environment that integrates Biblical worldview and learning in preparing graduates for personal and career effectiveness.
+The mission of the Degree Completion & Fully Online Program is to transform lives and communities through relevant education anchored in a Biblical worldview.